Pairing Without Splitting Attention

 Not every open space should be filled.

-An Ethosian life needs silence, recovery, conversation, and presence.
+A responsible life needs silence, recovery, conversation, and presence.
 If stacking makes you less patient, less reflective, less available, or less able to notice beauty and need around you, the stack is costing too much.

-There are times when the most responsible use of a walk is simply to walk.
+There are times when the most responsible use of a walk is to walk.
 The most responsible use of a commute is to decompress before returning home.
 The most responsible use of a waiting room is to sit quietly and collect yourself.
 Industriousness is not frantic occupancy of every second.

 Task stacking is a servant of a well-ordered life, not the master of it.